massimo93/ItalianDotNetDateTimeUtils/README.md

 var endDate = new DateTime(2024, 12, 15);

 var italianOfficeDaysInRangeCount =
-    ItalianWorkDaysUtils.HowManyItalianOfficeDaysBetweenDates(startDate, endDate);
+    ItalianWorkDaysUtils.HowManyOfficeDaysBetweenDates(startDate, endDate);

 var workDaysInRangeExcludingSundaysCount =
-    ItalianWorkDaysUtils.HowManyItalianWorkDaysBetweenDates(
+    ItalianWorkDaysUtils.HowManyWorkDaysBetweenDates(
         startDate, endDate,
         workDaysCondition: ItalianWorkDaysUtils.ExcludeSundaysCondition);

 var evenWorkDaysInRangeCount =
-    ItalianWorkDaysUtils.HowManyItalianWorkDaysBetweenDates(
+    ItalianWorkDaysUtils.HowManyWorkDaysBetweenDates(
         startDate, endDate,
         workDaysCondition: ItalianWorkDaysUtils.IncludeOnlyEvenDaysCondition);

 var allDaysAsWorkingDaysInRangeCount =
-    ItalianWorkDaysUtils.HowManyItalianWorkDaysBetweenDates(
+    ItalianWorkDaysUtils.HowManyWorkDaysBetweenDates(
         startDate, endDate,
-        workDaysCondition: date => true);
+        workDaysCondition: _ => true);
 ```

 ### Full user documentation
 You can find generated markdown files documenting the available APIs [here](https://github.com/massimo93/dabomase-italian-datetime-utils/blob/develop/docs/generated/Dabomase/ItalianDateTimeUtils/index.md) to foresee more advanced use cases and utilities.

-Keep also in mind to regularly check my [GitHub repo](https://github.com/massimo93/dabomase-italian-datetime-utils) to see if me developers either packed a new release version or added new use case samples.
+Keep also in mind to regularly check my [GitHub repo](https://github.com/massimo93/dabomase-italian-datetime-utils) to see if my developers either packed a new release version or added new use case samples.

 Feel free to take a look at the tests project to further explore what I can do for you with real world data sets.